sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-overview.md

 4. **Monitor** -  Monitor real-time extraction metrics, for example document volume, validations, and percent of non-null extracted fields, using the [metrics](doc:metrics) dashboard.

-For more information, see Devops platform overview TODO LINK doc:draft-devops-platform-overview.
+For more information, see [Devops platform overview](doc:draft-devops-platform-overview)

 ## Learn more